Damaniel/DamPBN/README.md

 until I figure out what to do about it, just run upx on it manually if desired.

+### Deployment

+The steps required to deploy a copy of the game is:

+- Build the code
+- Build the tools
+- (If needed) Build the installer
+- Copy the required distribution files to a target directory and compress them as needed
+- Run the manifest generator in the target directory
+- Take the resulting directory and use a tool like WinImage to make a floppy image file from it

+One issue is that the first 4 steps need to be done from a DOS environment, while the last 2 need to be done in an environment with a copy of Python and a copy of WinImage (or some other tool that can generate floppy images from a directory tree).
+As a result, my current workflow is to:

+- Run 'make' or 'make -f Makefile.295 prod' from the DamPBN directory
+- Run 'make tools' from the DamPBN\tools directory
+- Run 'build' from the DamPBN\tools\install directory
+- Copy the relevant files (binaries, cwsdpmi.exe, resources, pic files) to a DIST directory
+- Run UPX on all the binaries that need it (dampbn.exe, install.exe, covert.exe, expand.exe) in DIST
+- Run the manifest generator from DIST
+- Use WinImage to make a disk from the contents of DIST

+Not very convenient (and it certainly could be more automatable with some work), but I make releases so infrequently that I don't mind doing a couple manual steps once or twice a year.

 ### What's done

 - Logo screen, title screen